One-loop analysis of the interactions between doubly charmed baryons and Nambu-Goldstone bosons: Renormalization

 Here, the EOMS $\widetilde{\beta}$-functions are collected in Appendix~\ref{app:EOMS-PCBterms}.
 Note that the $\mathcal{O}(p^3)$ LECs $c_{j}^{r}(\mu)$ maintain unchanged, i.e. $\widetilde{c}_{j}=c_{j}^{r}$.
 The renormalized amplitudes obtained in EOMS scheme possess of original analytic structure and respect the power counting rule.

 Finally, it should be mentioned that, in practical computations, the chiral limit decay constant $F$ is always replaced by the physical decay constants, $F_\pi$, $F_K$ and $F_\eta$.
-This is achieved by making the following substitution
+For the amplitude of the process $\psi_1\phi_1\to \psi_2\phi_2$, this is achieved by making the following substitution

+It should be noted that such a substitution, when carried out for the $O(p^1)$ tree amplitude, generates $O(p^3)$ pieces that should be kept in our calculation.
+For the $O(p^2)$ and $O(p^3)$ amplitudes, one can merely make the replacement $F^{2n}\to (F_{\phi_1}F_{\phi_2})^n$, since the caused differences are of higher orders beyond the accuracy of our calculation.
+A merit of Eq.~\eqref{eq.Fsub} is that the physical decay constants are properly chosen according to the incoming and outgoing Goldstone bosons.
+For instance, the $F^2$ in the amplitude of $\Xi_{cc}\pi\to \Xi_{cc}\pi$ is changed to $F_\pi^2$ rather than e.g. $F_K^2$, while the one in the inelastic scattering amplitude of $\Xi_{cc}\pi\to \Xi_{cc}\eta$ is substituted by $F_\pi F_\eta$.

 NLO expressions of the decay constants in ChPT can be found in Ref.~\cite{Gasser:1984gg}, which read

 with the chiral corrections being